Close

 Step 3: Complete Application Forms

-Fill out forms through the official embassy portal or obtain paper applications.
+You can complete the application form online or download it in an editable PDF format.
+Until further notice, applicants must print out the visa form.
 Ensure all information matches your supporting documents exactly.
 Double-check dates, spellings, and contact details before submission.

 Step 4: Schedule Embassy Appointment